Dietrich-L/CPM-65_for_JUNIOR_COMPUTER_II/README.md

     <p><a title="Software List" a=""> -------------------- <br>
       </a></p>
     <p><a title="Software List" a="">The Junior Computer II port of CPM-65 is
-        currently work in a beta stage.
+        now in V1.0 and reasonably stable.
 Please report errors and crashes in the ISSUE section <br>
       </a></p>
     <p><a title="Software List" a="">The CPM-65 system itself has now seen more
         than 30 years of service.
 Currently there are no known errors. <br>